 People who have mental health conditions have a life span that is, on average, 13 to 30 years shorter than that of the general population.
 Earlier deaths can be due to natural causes.
-Cardiovascular disease is the most common natural cause of death for people with schizophrenia.
+Cardiovascular disease is the most common natural cause of death for people with mental illness.
 Other conditions that cause earlier deaths include cancer, respiratory and lung disease (such as emphysema), and liver complications.

 Other factors that can contribute to a shorter lifespan include smoking, substance abuse, lack of exercise, medication side effects, and unhealthy diet.

 There are many things that promote wellness and general health and reduce the risk of getting common conditions such as heart disease or diabetes.
 They include:

 Understand medication side effects.
 Be aware of any of the physical side effects that medication(s) may cause and how they might affect health.
 When the doctor prescribes medication, talk to him or her about any precautions to take or regular tests or blood work that might be important to have.
 Talk to the doctor right away about any side effects you think you may be experiencing.